notaryproject/notary/docs/configuration.md

 # Notary Signer Configuration File

 Notary signer [requires environment variables](#notary-signer-envvars) in order to encrypt private keys at rest.

-It also takes a configuration file, which consists of the following sections:
+It also requires a configuration file, the path to which is specified on the command line using the `-config` flag.

+A Notary Signer configuration file consists of the following sections:

 <table>
 	<tr>